TEL:+44 (0)20 7071 4273

 Avenue Louise 480, 1050 Brussels, Belgium

-Ali Nikpay is a partner at Gibson Dunn & Crutcher and head of its competition practice group in London.
-He has more than 20 years of EU and UK merger control, antitrust and litigation experience in both the private and public sectors.
+Ali Nikpay serves as Co-Partner-in-Charge of the London office at Gibson, Dunn & Crutcher and is a Co-Chair of the firm’s Antitrust and Competition Group.
+He is regularly cited as one of Europe’s leading competition practitioners, with more than 25 years of EU and UK merger control and antitrust experience in both the private and public sectors.

-During his time at the UK competition Authority, Ali held a number of important positions including Senior Director of its Cartels and Criminal Enforcement division, Senior Director for Merger Decisions and Senior Director of Policy International (in which capacity he interacted with senior officials at agencies in the US, the EU, Japan, South Korea, Australia, Canada etc).
+During his time at the UK competition Authority, Ali held a number of important positions including Senior Director for Merger Decisions, Senior Director of its Cartels and Criminal Enforcement division and Senior Director of Policy International (in which capacity he interacted with senior officials at agencies in the U.S., the EU, Japan, South Korea, Australia, Canada etc).
 He was also a member of the authority’s highest decision-making organ, its Executive Committee.

-He is co-editor of “Faull & Nikpay: The EU Law of Competition,” which was described by European Competition Law Review as “… the best single volume work dealing with EU competition law that is available.
+He is co-editor of “Faull & Nikpay: The EU Law of Competition,” which was described by European Competition Law Review as “… the best single volume work dealing with EU competition law that is available”.
 He serves on the editorial boards of the following journals: “European Competition Law”, “World Competition”, “Antitrust Enforcement Review” and “Competition Law International”.
-Ali is a Visiting Lecturer at University of Oxford and was a Visiting Fellow at the London School of Economics and Political Science (LSE).
-In 2012, he authored an article “UK cartel enforcement: past, present, future“, which was nominated by the Global Competition Review for an award.

 London School of Economics & Political Science - 1993 Master of Science